nllz/IRTF-HRPC/draft-glossary.md

 Reliable
 : Reliability ensures that a protocol will execute its function consistently and error resistant as described and function without unexpected result.
 A system that is reliable degenerates gracefully and will have a documented way to announce degradation.
 It also has mechanisms to recover from failure gracefully, and if applicable allow for partial healing.

+Open standards
+: Conform  {{RFC2606}}: Various national and international standards bodies, such as ANSI,
+      ISO, IEEE, and ITU-T, develop a variety of protocol and service specifications that are similar to Technical Specifications defined here.
+National and international groups also publish "implementors' agreements" that are analogous to Applicability Statements, capturing a body of implementation-specific detail concerned with the practical application of their standards.
+All of these are considered to be "open external standards" for the purposes of the Internet Standards Process.

 Scalable
 : There should be a clear definition of its scope and applicability.
 The limits of a systems scalability should be defined.